ratnesh-12/ratnesh-12/README.md

 🎓 Second-year Engineering Student

 I’m passionate about problem-solving and building projects that improve my coding and logical thinking skills.
-Currently, I’m focusing on strengthening my skills in **Python, C/C++, and MySQL** while exploring software development projects.
+Currently, I’m focusing on strengthening my skills in **Python, C/C++, and MySQL**.

 ---